-- a) cultural orientation, - b) scheduling and coordinating medicals, and - c) coordinating departures with the International Organization for Migration (IOM).
+- a) cultural orientation, - b) scheduling and coordinating medicals - c) coordinating departures with the International Organization for Migration (IOM), and - d) reviewing, adapting, and/or streamlining case processing business processes to maximize RSC efficiency.

 Applicants may include additional objectives and indicators if they choose.
 In addition, PRM reserves the right to add or change indicators in consultation with applicants during final negotiations prior to award of the cooperative agreement.
 See Attachment B included in this funding opportunity on Grants.gov for the objectives and indicators table that should be included as part of the application submission.